-Sweet-tart baked oatmeal cups packed with dried cranberries and orange zest are a perfect grab-and-go breakfast or snack.
-They only take seven ingredients and about half an hour to make, and my family loves them!
+Vegan oatmeal cups packed with dried cranberries and orange zest are a perfect grab-and-go breakfast or snack.
+They only take seven ingredients and about half an hour to make, and my family loves them.
+Make them as-is, or try one of the five flavor variations.
+That's six flavor options total!

 I consider my son the ultimate recipe tester.
 Like most kids his age, he knows what he likes and is not shy about telling you.
 He ate three of these oatmeal cups on the first day.